-In order to estimate the productivity effects of increasing continuous training intensity and different continuous training forms, first equations (3) and (3A) without selection correction are estimated.
-The estimation results for the lagged impact of training intensity in the first half of 1997 on value added in 1998 and 1999 are shown in the Tables 4 and 5.
+In order to estimate the productivity effects of training, first equation (3) without selection correction is estimated.
+The estimation results for the lagged impact of training intensity in the first half of 1997 on value added in 1998 and 1999 are shown in the second and sixth column of Table 2.
 In addition to capital and labour, we add 15 sector dummies and a dummy for East German firms in order to capture the differences in productivity between the sectors and the productivity gap of East German firms.
 We also take account of productivity differences between different legal forms.
 Qualified employees, investments in IT and a state of the art technical equipment usually increase firm productivity (Black and Lynch, 2001) while firms facing international competition and firms with co-determination are also more productive (Jirjahn, 1998).
-We finally add employee participation, teamwork, units with own costs and results accounting, stringent hiring rules and incentive payments as dummies for several dimensions of personnel management that may be correlated with training and relevant for productivity (Wolf and Zwick, 2002).
+We finally add employee participation, teamwork, units with own costs and results accounting, stringent hiring rules and incentive payments as dummies for several dimensions of personnel management that may be correlated with training and relevant for productivity.
 The descriptive statistics of the variables used can be found in Tables A2 and A3 in the appendix.

-Estimation of equation (3) shows that training intensity in the first half of 1997 has a positive impact on productivity, see column 2 and 6 in Table 4.
-The impact on firm productivity in 1998 is around 0.15.
+We find that training intensity in the first half of 1997 has a positive impact on productivity, see column 2 and 6 in Table 2.
+The impact on firm productivity in 1997 (not shown here) and 1998 is statistically the same and around 0.15.
 It is smaller and not significant after two years (in 1999) any more, however.
-In addition, we find that the firms produce with constant scale elasticities and a capital intensity between 0.15 and 0.18 depending on the estimation specification.3 The additional explanatory variables have the expected sign.
+In addition, we find that the firms produce with constant scale elasticities and a capital intensity between 0.15 and 0.18 depending on the estimation specification.1 The impact of the additional explanatory variables have the expected sign.
 The share of qualified employees and the dummies for exporting firms, firms investing in IT and those having state of the art equipment and being co-determined all have a positive (but frequently insignificant) impact on productivity while individual firms are significantly less productive than firms with limited liability.
 Employee participation, stringent hiring rules and incentive payments have a tendency to improve productivity while the dummies for firms with teamwork and units with own costs and results accounting have a negative sign.
 The additional personnel measures have individually frequently an insignificant, but jointly a highly significant impact on productivity (see also Wolf and Zwick, 2002).
-The East Germany dummy and the sector dummies are also jointly highly significant.
+The East Germany dummy and the sector dummies are jointly highly significant.

-In contrast for example to Bartel (1994), the size of the estimated productivity impact is clearly reduced when we add further variables in matrix V_i while the explanatory power of the regression increases.
+In contrast for example to Bartel (1994) the size of the estimated productivity impact is clearly reduced when we add further variables in matrix V_i while the explanatory power of the regression increases.
 In a production function regression entailing besides capital, labour and training intensity only the East Germany dummy and the 15 sector dummies, the parameter of training intensity is highly significant and equals 0.23 for 1998 and 0.18 for 1999.
-Therefore a parsimonious estimation that only takes labour, capital, training and very few additional training parameters into account tends to overestimate the productivity impact of continuous training in Germany.
+Therefore a parsimonious estimation that only takes labour, capital, training and very few additional training parameters into account tends to overestimate the productivity impact of training.